To Prospective Students

 What We Do

-Ultimately, our research mission is to 1) discover new sciences so we understand things that we previously don't and 2) build new engineering systems to do things that we previously couldn't.
+Ultimately, our research mission is to 1) discover new sciences so we understand things that we previously don't, 2) build new engineering systems to do things that we previously couldn't, and 3) express art and comprehend art history through computational approaches.

 Below is a partial list of things that we are currently exploring: